Margaret Barker (theologian)

-Margaret Barker (born 1944) is a British Methodist preacher and biblical scholar.
-She studied theology at the University of Cambridge, after which she has devoted her life to research in ancient Christianity.
+Margaret Barker (born 1944) She studied theology at the University of Cambridge, after which she has devoted her life to research in ancient Christianity.
 She has developed an approach to biblical studies known as Temple Theology.

 She was president of the Society for Old Testament Study in 1998, and in July 2008 she was awarded the Lambeth degree of Doctor of Divinity by the Archbishop of Canterbury.

 Temple Theology

 Temple Theology is an approach to biblical studies developed by Margaret Barker in her books starting from The Great High Priest (2003) and Temple Theology (2004).
 This approach identifies some elements of the theology and worship of Solomon's Temple that endured beyond Josiah's reform and survived in both early Christian theology and liturgy and in gnosticism.

 According to this view Temple Theology has been influential in moulding the roots of Christianity as well as, or even more than, Hellenistic or synagogue culture.

 According to Barker, the main ideas of Temple Theology are the following: